 Gallatin in Dutchess County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 59.983′ N, 73° 40.315′ W. Marker is in Gallatin, New York, in Dutchess County.
-Marker is on Silvernails Road half a mile north of Hoffman Road, on the right when traveling north.
+42° 4.118′ N, 73° 43.45′ W. Marker is in Gallatin, New York, in Dutchess County.
+Marker is on Taconic State Parkway 4 miles from Jackson Corners Road, on the right when traveling north.
+Located at a rest stop on the northbound Taconic State Parkway.
 Touch for map.
 Marker is in this post office area: Pine Plains NY 12567, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Town and County Line (within shouting distance of this marker); Hubbell Spring (approx. 0.9 miles away); Dings House (approx. 1.3 miles away); Pine Plains (approx. 1.4 miles away); Training Ground (approx. 1.4 miles away); Dings Cemetery (approx. 1.4 miles away); Dutchess-Columbia County Line (approx. 1˝ miles away); In Memory (approx. 1˝ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Snyderville School (approx. 1.7 miles away); Lasher House (approx. 1.9 miles away); Signal Hill (approx. 2.2 miles away); Snyderville (approx. 2.4 miles away); Gallatin - Taghkanic Town Line (approx. 2.4 miles away); Stage Inn (approx. 2.7 miles away); First Suyham Schoolhouse (approx. 2.7 miles away); Gallatin-Milan Town Line (approx. 3.3 miles away).

 Credits.
 This page was last revised on January 18, 2020.
 It was originally submitted on January 18, 2020, by Michael Herrick of Southbury, Connecticut.
 This page has been viewed 69 times since then and 17 times this year.
 Photos: 1, 2. submitted on January 18, 2020, by Michael Herrick of Southbury, Connecticut.